vinay1239/Serial-Number-Extraction-from-Currency/README.md

 # Text and Image processing.

-# Python project to extract serial number from all Europian currency images.
+# Python project to extract all unique serial numbers from Europian currency images.

 ### You will get good knowledge on Text analytics and Image processing in single project.